International Security Policy

 Ireland is committed to playing a positive and constructive role in the maintenance of international peace and security.
 Our policy in this area is grounded in the UN Charter and the principle that the UN Security Council has the primary role in maintaining global peace and security.

 The Department works with the UN, the EU, and other international partners to promote global peace and stability.
-We coordinate Ireland’s input to UN peacekeeping policy together with the Department of Defence and the Department of Justice and Equality.
+We coordinate Ireland’s input to UN peacekeeping policy together with the Department of Defence and the Department of Justice.

 UN Peace Support Operations

 Ireland became a member of the United Nations in 1955.
 Since 1958, Ireland is proud of its tradition of being the only nation to have a continuous presence on UN and UN-mandated peace support operations, mainly in the Middle East.
-However, in recent years, following the end of the cold war, Irish personnel have also found themselves in many other parts of the globe as peacekeepers.
+However, in recent years, Irish personnel have also found themselves in many other parts of the globe as peacekeepers.

 The operational experience gained continues to form a solid foundation from which to face the challenges posed by the changing nature of international conflict prevention and crisis management.
 In recent years, the international community has recognised the need for a more comprehensive approach to tackling the root causes of conflict, and has prioritised building and restoring political, economic and legal institutions.
 Consequently, civilian crisis management missions are playing a valuable role in preventing conflict from starting or reoccurring.